ZSL 200 logo

 2013

-• Opening of Tiger Territory, a 2,500sqm (27,000sqft) enclosure for tigers that replicates their natural Indonesian habitat.
+• London Zoo opens Tiger Territory, a 2,500sqm (27,000sqft) enclosure for Sumatran tigers that replicates their natural Indonesian habitat.

 2014

-• Thug and Nicky, two pygmy hippos, moved into a new custom built enclosure, complete with solar panels to power their own indoor heated pools.
+• Thug and Nicky, two pygmy hippos, move into a new custom built enclosure, complete with solar panels to power their own indoor heated pools.

 2015

-• Two brand new enclosures opened at London Zoo - In With The Lemurs and In With The Spiders, Europe's only walk through spider enclosure.
+• Two brand new enclosures open at London Zoo - In with the Lemurs and In with the Spiders, Europe's only walk through spider enclosure.

-• Whipsnade Zoo opened its brand new Butterfly House and a brand new Visitor Centre
+• Whipsnade Zoo opens its brand new Butterfly House and Visitor Centre.

 2016

-• London Zoo opens Land of the Lions - its biggest and most breathtaking lion exhibition.
+• Queen Elizabeth II officially opens London Zoo's Land of the Lions - its biggest and most breathtaking lion exhibition.

 2017